Darthspider360/The-Comlink/README.md

 ## Credits
 - Amy for the README Layout idea
-- Copilot for design and coding support
+- Copilot for user stories and coding support
 - HTML & CSS Validator
 - Devtools Lighthouse
 - AutoPrifix
 - Mugs of tea and bacon sandwiches for moral support
-- Cans of Monster for energy (tracker: 1)
+- Cans of Monster for energy (order: 66)